Ernst Krankemann

-Ernst Krankemann (19 December 1895 – 28 July 1941) was an infamous Kapo in Auschwitz concentration camp.
+Ernst Krankemann (19 December 1895 – 28 July 1941) was an infamous kapo in Auschwitz concentration camp.

-A German criminal, he was transferred into Auschwitz on 29 August 1940.
-Although generally disliked amongst the SS, Krankemann had powerful supporters such as Karl Fritzsch, the camp's Lagerführer (camp leader and deputy of camp commandant Rudolf Hoess).
+A German common criminal, he was transferred into Auschwitz on 29 August 1940, after being sentenced to life imprisonment on a murder conviction.
+Although generally disliked amongst the Schutzstaffel guards, Krankemann had powerful supporters such as Karl Fritzsch, the camp's lagerführer and second-in-charge to commandant Rudolf Hoess.

-As a Kapo, Krankemann held great power over other inmates of Auschwitz, including the authority to murder.
+As a kapo, Krankemann held great power over other inmates of Auschwitz, including the authority to murder.
 One infamous incident involved Krankemann ordering other inmates to pull a very heavy roller over a collapsed inmate, killing him.
+About February 1941, it was reported he 'enjoyed strangling and kicking prisoners until they died', including inmates who were ill or with a disability.